 recent Research Assessment Exercise, and over £8 million of research grants

 and contracts are currently held.
 We are also a major partner in the recently

 opened Birmingham University Imaging Centre.

 Refer here for details on postgraduate life at the University of Birmingham

-Funding has now been allocated for 2013 admission, but if you have funding from other sources (e.g. through external grants), or have ideas for applications for external funding feel free to contact us.
+There will be some highly competitive funding available for the coming year, but if you have funding from other sources (e.g. through external grants), or have ideas for applications for external funding feel free to contact us.

 How good is research at University of Birmingham in Psychology, Psychiatry and Neuroscience?

 FTE Category A staff submitted: 40.80

 Research output data provided by the Research Excellence Framework (REF)

 Click here to see the results for all UK universities